 Yes, we have already mentioned wired and wireless but this is not what we want to address here.
 Headphones can come with USB connections, single 3.5mm jacks or double 3.5mm jacks.
 There’s no question of confusion when you have a gaming console that accepts only one of these variants.
 However, for those gaming on a PlayStation, Xbox or PC – there is the choice available between USB and 3.5mm jacks.
-In all honesty modern day headsets are great regardless of the connection though USB tends to last the longest without producing any interference due to loss of wire strength or corrosion of the connector heads.
-This is especially true with gold plated USB headsets, however they cost a lot more.
+In all honesty, modern day headsets are great regardless of the connection although USB tends to last the longest without producing any interference due to loss of wire strength or corrosion of the connector heads.
+This is especially true with gold plated USB headsets, however, they cost a lot more.

 Professional gamers will never purchase a headset unless it has a built-in sound mixer.
-A sound mixer lets you change the volume for the game music, party chat and your mic/headphone master volumes.
-Some headsets even have an additional control for auxiliary input because they can connect to your phone simultaneously for background music or to receive calls without pausing a game midway.
+A sound mixer lets you change the volume for the game music, party chat, and your mic/headphone master volumes.
+Some headsets even have an additional control for auxiliary input because they can connect to your phone simultaneously for background music or receive calls without pausing a game midway.
 Really great mixers though can set you back by about $100.
 Besides, this is not absolutely important unless you consider yourself a hardcore gamer!

 On the advice of pro gamers, we have included this warning or caution – DO NOT GO FOR BRANDED HEADSETS SUCH AS CALL OF DUTY AND BATTLEFIELD SPONSORED MERCHANDISE.
-The reason is because, such headsets have a licensing cost associated with their manufacturing.
+The reason is because such headsets have a licensing cost associated with their manufacturing.
 This extra cost has to be managed from somewhere and it usually means slightly inferior materials or sound signature.
 Stick with non-branded headsets at all times.

 If You Can’t Remember All This Then Take Only This Away

 Did you confuse you further?
 Yes, picking the right gaming headset is more than price to feature comparison.
-There’s a lot of consider but if you found it hard to pick the perfect headset then just remember this – choose the connection port based on your preferred gaming console and go surround sound with a boom mic.
-Everything else can be forgive!
+There’s a lot of considering but if you found it hard to pick the perfect headset then just remember this – choose the connection port based on your preferred gaming console and go surround sound with a boom mic.
+Everything else can be forgiven!
 Having said that, we made it easy for you to pick the right gaming headset by reviewing the top choices from professional gamers, so you need not waste time choosing one.